azizshaik-dev/ContactCenter-Lambda/README.md

 Introduction

 This architecture diagram illustrates the design of a contact center tailored for an insurance company using AWS services.
 It supports various communication channels and ensures secure, efficient, and scalable handling of customer interactions.
+Callers are categorized into two groups: members and providers.
+Members call in to make changes to their insurance policies, such as adding new members, making payments, or asking questions about claims.
+Providers call in to submit claims or make other inquiries about members and services provided.
+Members and providers are authenticated when they provide their information to an IVR bot.
+Any escalated calls are sent to an agent queue staffed with agents who handle escalated calls.

 * Key Components and Flow
 * Users: